Married Women's Property Act 1882: Short title, commencement, extent

 Section 25 of the act provided that the act would come into force on 1 January 1883.

 Section 26 of the act provided that the act would not extend to Scotland.

 Section 27 of the act provided that the act may be cited as the Married Women's Property Act, 1882.

-Legacy
+Subsequent developments

+The following provisions were repealed by section 1 of, and part III of the schedule to, the Statute Law (Repeals) Act 1969, which came into force on 1 January 1970.